openshift/openshift-ansible/examples/README.md

     oc create -f examples/certificate-check-volume.yaml

-or schedule it to run periodically as a `ScheduledJob`:
+or schedule it to run periodically as a `CronJob`:

     oc create -f examples/scheduled-certcheck-volume.yaml